sciccolella/reSASC/README.md

 SASC-viz (Visualization tool)
 =============================

-The script `SASC-viz.py` can be used as a visualization tool and to apply operation to `SASC`'s output without needing to re run the tool.
-The tool will change the output of the tool only for visualization purposes. **Please note that you have to run SASC with the `-l` flag in order to use the tool.**
+The script `SASC-viz.py` can be used as a visualization tool and to apply operation to `reSASC`'s output without needing to re run the tool.
+The tool will change the output of the tool only for visualization purposes. **Please note that you have to run reSASC with the `-l` flag in order to use the tool.**

 Usage
 ----------